Pre-Medicine

 Being Pre-Medicine

-Pre-Medicine is considered a designation at Texas Tech University; it is not a major.
-Pre-Medicine students take the required courses in order to apply to medical school.
-Pre-Medicine students have the option to major in any area they choose as long as they take the prerequisite courses required to enter medical school along with the courses needed to earn a degree at Texas Tech University.
+Pre-Medicine is an academic designation at Texas Tech University; it is not a degree-granting major.
+As Pre-Med, students prepare to apply to medical school, they have the option to major in any area they choose as long as they take the prerequisite courses required to enter medical school along with the courses necessary to complete that degree at Texas Tech University.

 Most medical schools require the following courses: